 The word wagyu [和牛] literally means “Japanese cow”, where “wow” means “Japanese” and “gyu” means “cow”.
 Wagyu is one of the tastiest and most expensive meats in the world, costing more than US$ 1,000 a kilo.

-This meat, known askobe beef” a reference to the Japanese city of Kobe, in Brazil this meat can be found for about 200 to 2000 reais a kilo, its cost can be much higher depending on the quality and type of meat.
+This meat, known askobe beef” a reference to the Japanese city of Kobe, In Brazil this meat can be found for around 200 to 2000 reais per kilo, its cost can be much higher depending on the quality and type of meat.

-Wagyu meat stands out for its honeyed texture, a large amount of intramuscular fat, which is responsible for its extraordinary aroma and taste.
+Wagyu beef stands out for its honeyed texture, a large amount of intramuscular fat, which is responsible for its extraordinary aroma and taste.
 The quality of the meat is guaranteed by the labels on each piece.

-How Japanese wagyu beef cows look
+What are Japanese wagyu beef cows like?